LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Context Window Overhead

 Many applications pad requests with system prompts, few-shot examples, and RAG context.
 A 500-token user query might balloon to 5,000 tokens after adding context.
 That 10x multiplier on input tokens adds up fast.
+And with Gemini and Claude models supporting 1M-token contexts, it is easy to send far more context than you need.

 Output Parsing Failures